pjones1063/USB_to_RS232/README.md

  ### Lunix/Raspberry Pi Usage

+ * Best run on a Raspberry Pi.
+When you order the USB/RS232 cable - buy a Pi as well!

  * Purchase a USB to RS232 Adapter with PL2303 Chipset (on Amazon)

  * Install java JVM on linux and/or Pi host